NeptuneRjo/NeptuneRjo/README.md

 🖥️  See my portfolio [here](https://neptunerjo.github.io/portfolio/)
 ✉️  You can contact me at [rjo9000@outlook.com](mailto:rjo9000@outlook.com)
 🧠  I'm currently learning about how to build MERN applications and TypeScript
-🚀  I'm currently working on refactoring [Space Tourism](https://github.com/NeptuneRjo/space-tourism)
+🚀  I'm currently working on nothing ATM